-Lions club international will celebrate its 100th anniversary on June 17, 2017.
-In 1917, Melvin Jones and a group of businessmen in Chicago, Illinois to put their talents to work improving their communities.
-Lions international grew rapidly throughout the country and in 1925, Helen Keller gave a speech at the Lions Club International Convention and challenged Lions to be “…knights of the blind.”
+Lions club International celebrated its 100th anniversary on June 17, 2017.
+In 1917, Melvin Jones and a group of businessmen in Chicago, Illinois put their talents to work improving their communities.
+Lions International grew rapidly throughout the country; and in 1925, Helen Keller gave a speech at the Lions Club International Convention and challenged Lions to be “…knights of the blind.”
 The Lions motto is “We Serve.”

 The Conroe Lions Club was chartered in 1939 with a group of 25 business men dedicated to improving their growth community.
 In 1986, the club changed its name to the Conroe Noon Lions Club and has since grown to be the 2nd largest club in the USA and is a beacon of service to the Conroe area.
 The Conroe Noon Lions Club Charities Inc. is a non-profit corporation registered under section 501(c)(3) of the Internal Revenue Code.